PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param str name: optionally, roll back to the specified savepoint

-    This rolls back the current transaction and causes all the updates made by the transaction to be discarded.
+    This rolls back the current transaction, discarding all its changes.

 .. method:: DB.abort()